SarwanShah/SarwanShah/README.md

 <h1 align="left">Hi 👋, I'm Sarwan Shah</h1>

 <p align="left">
-  As a dedicated graduate student in Electrical Engineering at Arizona State University, I specialize in Machine Learning and Embedded Systems.
+  I am dedicated graduate student in Electrical Engineering and Fulbright Scholar at Arizona State University, , I specialize in Machine Learning and Embedded Systems.
 I’m also a Graduate Research Assistant at The Luminosity Lab, where I work on pioneering projects ranging from embedded systems for NASA challenges to advanced CNN-based sensor solutions.
 </p>

-## 🎓 Education & Research
-- **Master of Science in Electrical Engineering (Machine Learning & Embedded Systems)**
-  Arizona State University | CGPA: 3.97/4
-  *Fulbright Scholar*

-- **Bachelor of Science in Electrical Engineering**
-  Habib University | CGPA: 3.74/4
-  *Merit Scholar, Dean’s List, Maker Extraordinaire Graduation Honor*

 ## 🔭 Current Work
 - **Graduate Research Assistant, The Luminosity Lab**